Banananaman91/ProceduralWeaponGenerator/README.md

 Name these transform objects to the parts name.
 The system will use this naming to display.
 On the WeaponMainBody component, attach these transforms to the parts list.
 The order of this will correspond to the order that your parts will be assigned.

-## WeaponStatsContributor
+## WeaponStatsContribution
-When using the stats feature all weapon parts must contain a WeaponStatsContributor component.
+When using the stats feature all weapon parts must contain a WeaponStatsContribution component.
 With this, simply fill out the stat types and values.
 These will all be added to the main weapon upon completion, where a new WeaponStats component will be added with all the compiled stats for that weapon based on the generated parts.

 ## WeaponRarityLevel
 When using the rarity feature all weapon parts must contain a WeaponRarityLevel component.
 With this, simply select a rarity level for that weapon part.